mnit-rtmc/iris/docs/controllers.md

 Select `View ➔ Maintenance ➔ Comm Links` menu item

 A **controller** is an end-point for a [comm link].
-Each controller can have one or more associated [devices], depending on the [protocol].
+Each controller can have one or more associated [devices](#devices), depending on the [protocol].
 Sometimes a controller represents a separate physical _box_, which is connected to devices, and other times the controller may be embedded within the device.
-In either case, IRIS requires a controller for any communication to a device.
-Controllers can be assigned to a **cabinet**, which has location information, to allow displaying on a map.
+In either case, a controller is required for any communication to a device.
+Controllers can be assigned to a **cabinet**, which has location information to allow displaying on a map.

 ### Drop Address